 “Life is a tragedy when seen in close-up, but a comedy in long-shot”

 Short bio Charlie Chaplin

-In 1910, Charlie travelled to America and gained experience in the fledgling film industry.
-It was here in America that he was to develop his first famous characters such as the Tramp – the trademark Charlie Chaplin character of bowler hat, moustache and ill fitting clothes.
-Charlie Chaplin became the great start of the silent era and his popularity spread throughout the globe.
+In 1910, Charlie travelled to America and gained experience in the fledgeling film industry.
+It was here in America that he was to develop his first famous characters such as the Tramp – the trademark Charlie Chaplin character of a bowler hat, moustache and ill-fitting clothes.
+Charlie Chaplin became the great star of the silent era, and his popularity spread throughout the globe.

 Some of his most famous films include – City Lights (1931) and The Great Dictator (1940).
 The Great Dictator was a satire on the totalitarian dictators of Hitler and Mussolini.
-Chaplin himself played two roles – a Jewish barber, discriminated against.
-And the dictator of “Adenoid Hynkel”, Dictator of Tomania a clear parody of Adolf Hitler.
+Chaplin himself played two roles – a Jewish barber, who was discriminated against.
+He also played the role of the “Adenoid Hynkel – dictator of Tomania a clear parody of Adolf Hitler.

 Monsieur Verdoux (1947);

 In the post-war period, the FBI under J Edgar Hoover kept close tabs on Chaplin because of his perceived left-wing ‘ Communist views’ Eventually, the US authorities decided to revoke his entry visa into the US and Chaplin was forced to live in Switzerland.

 “Since the end of the last world war, I have been the object of lies and propaganda by powerful reactionary groups who, by their influence and by the aid of America’s yellow press, have created an unhealthy atmosphere in which liberal-minded individuals can be singled out and persecuted.
 Under these conditions I find it virtually impossible to continue my motion-picture work, and I have therefore given up my residence in the United States.”